-Objective: One sentence that includes: Total number of participants that will be enrolled within contract term, a target population descriptor, main service, and main service location.
+Objective: One sentence that includes the total number of participants that will be enrolled with a target population descriptor, main service, and main service location.

-Activities: Specific service titles with frequency and duration to meet each outcome.
-Activities reflect services offered to the population served to meet the outcome.
-Activities are not for staff or administrative tasks.
+Activities: Brief and specific services offered to participants to meet the outcome.
+List titles, frequency, and duration to meet each outcome.
+Activities are not for administrative tasks.